ElmCast/.vim/README.md

 ### Plug ['scrooloose/nerdtree'](https://github.com/scrooloose/nerdtree)

 NERDTree is a side bar plugin that shows an interactive project view.
-You probably also want to use something like [ctrl-p](https://github.com/kien/ctrlp.vim) for fuzzy finding files, but my brain gets a lot of value from a visual interface.
+You might also want to use something like [ctrl-p](https://github.com/kien/ctrlp.vim) for fuzzy file finding, but my brain gets a lot of value from a visual interface.

 I like the tree to start open unless I have provided a file on the command line.
 In that case, I am most likely using Vim as a pager (git commit, for example.)